 Welcome back!
 I hope you guys are loving my travel diary series and gleaning (what I hope is) good advice on traveling in a few of my favorite cities.
 We had such a blast exploring Spain and Italy!
 In case you missed them, I already posted my travel diaries from Barcelona and Rome.
 I’d love for you to check them out!
+One tip I would give is that if you’re looking for an authentic travel experience, you should try traveling in a caravan.
+You can even get help with the initial cost from Auto Finance Online.

 How We Got to Florence